eXist-db/exist-stanford-nlp/README.md

 return nlp:parse($text, $properties)
 ```

-The properties JSON document for Chinese is:
+The properties JSON document for German is:

 ```json
     {